GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 <h2 id="ai-vector-db">2.
 Artificial Intelligence Vector Databases and GIS</h2>

-Sometimes it takes a non-typical professional background to make connections between seemly separate fields.
-I have a background in GIS and geomatics, did environmental surveying for the Ontario Ministry of Natural Resources, and had student jobs in spatial analysis in university.
-In 2019, I changed careers from education as an assistive technology specialist to going back to school for a postgrad program in Urban and Environmental Planning.

-Though the twists and turns of the pandemic I discovered that software development was a way to use my passion and experience in accessibility, without all the things that led to my burning out in my education career.
-The developer community is hands down the most supportive, fun, and engaging!

-I'm working on my web accessibility certification.
-There's a lot of potential for AI to improve the lives, user experience, and developer experience of disabled people.
-So I'm also working on my [Microsoft Azure AI Engineer Associate certification](https://learn.microsoft.com/en-ca/credentials/certifications/azure-ai-engineer/).

-<h3 id="#what-are-ai-vector-dbs"> 2a.
-What Are AI Vector Databases?</h3>

 This past Tuesday I watched a [Microsoft Reactor live stream](https://www.youtube.com/live/_iltJI1nnaA?si=6cNW8RLOMZFL-jiW) with LlamaIndex on _"Building AI-powered Retrieval-Augumented Generation apps with LlamaIndex and Azure Cosmos DB"_.
 Laurie Voss, developer relations at LlamaIndex covered how Large Language Models (LLMs) work.
 LLMs convert data into numbers, specifically numbers that exist in vector space.

+<h3 id="#what-are-ai-vector-dbs"> 2a.
+What Are AI Vector Databases?</h3>

+Artificial Intelligence Large Language Models (LLMs) face a number of challenges including generating:
+- "hallucinating" - inaccurate information and/or information without common sense
+- irrelevant information
+- repetitive information
+- contradicting themselves
+- offensive or biased answers

+>"A vector database is a type of database that stores data as high-dimensional vectors, which are mathematical representations of features or attributes.
+Each vector has a certain number of dimensions, which can range from tens to thousands, depending on the complexity and granularity of the data."
+>~Microsoft Learn <a href="#ref-microsoft-vector-db" aria-label="link to reference"><sup>4</sup></a>

+By storing related information together vector database (VBD) with more related information "closer" together, VBDs overcome many of the challenges that LLMs face.

 <iframe width="350" height="197" src="https://www.youtube.com/embed/_iltJI1nnaA?si=A5n5UF0f0k1qnli-&amp;start=1132" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen alt="play video from Microsoft Reactor about LLamaIndex AI and Cosmos DB"></iframe>